|Host Institution:||Semester, Academic Year, Summer programs:

 For further details about these housing options, please click here!

-- TUITION at the Universidad San Ignacio de Loyola for a maximum of 15 U.S. semester credits per semester or 8 U.S. semester credits per summer session.
+- TUITION at the Universidad San Ignacio de Loyola for the maximum number of credits indicated on the program course offerings page.
 Enrolling in more than the maximum number of credits (if permitted by the host institution) will result in an additional fee.

 - ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.